schubi93/Z2300Doctor/README.md

 ## Saving my Logitech Z-2300 stereo

+> Because the climate and the biosphere don’t care about our politics and our empty words for a single second.
+They only care about what we actually do.
-> Right to Repair!
+>
+> -- <cite>Greta Thunberg, 2020</cite>

 I bought a stereo, specifically the [Logitech Z2300](https://productz.com/de/logitech-z-2300/p/nxxLn) a few years ago and loved it.
 Unfortunately, the volume knob is making use of an analog potentiometer.
 And as you may have guessed - it failed!

-But I don't want to scrap it, as I like its look and the sound.
+But I don't want to scrap it, as I affirm the [Right to Repair](https://repair.eu/) and want to save some money as well as ressources.
-Hence, this project was born
+Hence, this project was born...

 ## Situation